holunda-io/camunda-bpm-taskpool/README.md

 # Camunda BPM Taskpool
-A component for pooling Camunda BPM user tasks for performance queries.
+A component for pooling Camunda BPM user tasks with business data for performance queries.

 ## Motivation